Access exclusive HAPPY CAMPERS resources

 Working parents are trying so hard to do everything well that we do a little too much of everything.

-One of my fundamental philosophies that I’ve learned is that less is more, and the famous put on your own oxygen mask first.
+One of the fundamental philosophies that I’ve learned is that less is more, and the importance of “putting on your own oxygen mask first” concept.

 I’m so glad that I learned before it was too late, that to be a great parent doesn’t mean that you have to be doing this stuff all the time.